Review of the Year 2018 Part 2

 It was due to be unveiled in September but has not been seen!
 It has been restored quite a bit and now that the paint has been removed several streaky gaps can be seen.
 You can read more about it in this Guardian article

-Now there have been doubts raised about it’s prominence, some have suggested it may be a school of DA vinci.
-As the critic Jerry Saltz suggest in a Video he produced for Vice
+Now there have been doubts raised about its prominence, some have suggested it may be a school of DA Vinci.
+As the critic Jerry Saltz suggests in a Video he produced for Vice

 A Stolen Degas was recovered